What you need to know!

 For the ultimate Berlin experience, here’s what you’ll need to navigate it like a pro:

 1. Find your style

 “Trachten” (traditional bavarian garb) is the visual highlight of the festival.
 Otherwise, you’ll likely never see, nor likely wear, this type of clothing in Berlin.
-These garments are beautiful works of art and typically quite expensive.
+These garments are beautiful works of art and are typically quite expensive.
 Of course, there are some cheaper, mass-produced versions that you can get your hands on if you’re not too keen on shelling out hundreds of Euros for a single festival.

 Traditionally, women wear Dirndl while men wear Lederhosen.
 But since gendered fashion is a thing of the past, we encourage you to find whatever fit you like and rock your favourite colors!
 This is one time of year where black is not the color of choice for Berliners.

 Here are some online stores where you can find this type of Bavarian costume.